I have a public confession to make.

 - You can’t take the Lord’s Supper if there is “sin on your soul” as a result of not confessing a “public sin” publicly

-- If these rules are violated, your sins are not forgiven.
+- If any one of these rules is violated, your sins are not forgiven.
 Start over until the process is completed properly.

 Stanton likes to refer back to Nehemiah 9 and 10 (a unique instance of a national confession of Israel) for a dubious Biblical precedent for this Sunday morning practice.
 But where exactly is this event referred to by first century writers, much less practiced by them?
 Spoiler alert—it’s not.
 Not even close.

-Don’t get me wrong–private confession, as the New Testament teaches, should be an important part of Christian life.
+Don’t get me wrong.
+Private confession, as the New Testament teaches, should be an important part of Christian life.
 It encourages humility, and restores relationships, when it is practiced between brothers and sisters who have truly offended one another.
-Public confession can even be a valuable thing as well, when one’s own desire for accountability leads them to expose their weaknesses so the church body can support them in changing their ways.
+Public confession can even be a valuable thing as well, when a person’s desire for accountability leads them to expose their own weaknesses so the church body can support them in changing their ways.